wuxxin/welltrack/dev/development.md

 ### Python Testing & Reliability

 - **Always create unit tests for new features** (functions, classes, routes, etc).
-- **After updating any logic**, check whether existing unit tests need to be updated.
-If so, do it.
+- **After updating any logic**, check whether existing unit tests need to be updated and update it.
 - **Tests should live in a `/tests` folder** mirroring the main app structure.
     - Include at least:
         - 1 test for expected use